sinasadjadi/mqtt-react-hook/README.md

         * `onPublishError: (e: Error) => void`
             * **Optional**
             * A callback method invoked after any errors occur during publishment.
-    * the dynamic params which exist on topic pattern.
+    * The dynamic params which exist on topic pattern.
 * `status: "publishing" | "published" | "error" | "idle"`
-    * the status of the hook.
+    * The status of the hook.
-    * will be
+    * Will be
         * `idle`: when the `publish` method has not been called yet.
         * `published`: When the hook successfully publishes the message to the topic.
         * `publishing`: When the hook is attempting to publish the message.